-Physicians can take different roads to earn their medical degrees, but the overall timeline to becoming a doctor is usually pretty uniform: you apply to medical schools, you enroll in a program where you embark upon four years of medical education (or 6-7 if applying from high school).
-As you approach your final year, you begin making postgraduate plans by researching and applying to residency programs.
+Physicians can take different roads to earn their medical degrees, but the overall timeline to becoming a doctor is usually pretty uniform.
+In general, you apply to medical schools and generally embark upon four years of medical education.
+As you approach your final year, you begin making postgraduate plans by researching and applying to land the residency program you want.

 If you’re seeking advice for this important milestone on your road to becoming a physician, you’ve come to the right place.
 Join Dr. John Madden, emergency physician and associate dean of students at St. George’s University (SGU), as he offers his wisdom about the residency interview process, including common residency interview questions and more.